 - Infection in gum after root canal

-- Gum infection after root canal
+- Gum pain after root canal

-- Pain in gum after root canal
+- Sore gum after root canal